 Update (9/12): 6.
 So it’s been many moons since I stopped using fabric softener, but over the past seven or so months I’ve found the easiest way to keep your clothes softer: Use the low heat setting!
 Seriously, I haven’t had a single “static cling” issue, my clothes are just as soft as when I was using the toxic stuff, and it’s better for the environment.
 It take a little longer to dry, but no more effort.
 Win!

 Here are some other non-toxic alternatives to dryer sheets.

 So there you have it…

-Simple solutions to one big toxic problem.
+Ditch your fabric softener and bask in the freedom of reducing your toxin load.
+Simple solutions to one big chemical problem.
 It won’t be long until you wonder why you bought that gross toxic stuff in the first place.
 (Not to mention, from here on out, whenever you see some sort of “squishy” bear selling fabric softener you’ll probably find it very creepy.
 Or is that just me?)